 Applications are considered in their entirety before making admission decisions.

-Step One – A completed application to the University of Georgia Graduate School.
+Step 1 – A completed application to the University of Georgia Graduate School.
 This application must be completed online.
 No paper materials will be provided.

 Brief summary of required UGA Graduate School application materials: